soxueren/atsd/api/sql/README.md

 | query  | Query text. |

 > Messages for scheduled queries include additional tags `query_name`, `query_id`, `output_path`, `email_subject`, and `email_subscribers`.

+## Query Performance

+The most efficient query path is **metric+entity+date+tags**.

+Query execution speed can be improved by adopting the following guidelines for the `WHERE` clause:

+* Specify start time and end time whenever possible to limit the time range.
+* Specify entity name whenever possible to avoid a scan of all rows in the virtual table.

 ## Optimizing